 Disclosure: For your convenience, my blog posts may contain affiliate links to the products mentioned.

 For several years in college and the beginning of our marriage, we didn’t have a lot of money.
 It could be stressful trying to think of something thoughtful to give to family and friends around the holidays that didn’t break the bank.
 But do you know what?
-Some of the gifts that came out of those years are still family favorites.
+Some of the most inexpensive gifts that came out of those years are still family favorites.
 I am a firm believer that gifts don’t have to cost a lot to mean a lot.